 Should I want to classify the perfumes of our collection, I would say that the quality of the raw materials that we use is always of the high quality often associated with perfume extracts.
 As far as concentration is concerned, I would say that: Cologne Bigarade, Angéliques sous la pluie and l’Eau d’Hiver are lighter than Eaux de Toilettes.
 Vétiver Extraordinaire, En Passant, Bigarade Concentrée and French Lover/Bois d’Orage are halfway between Eaux de Toilette and Eaux de Parfums.
 Musc Ravageur, Iris poudre, Noir Epices, Le Parfum de Thérèse, Lipstick Rose, Lys Méditerranée, Une Fleur de Cassie should be considered Eaux de Parfums.
 Rose Tonnerre and Carnal Flower, and Portrait of a Lady should be considered perfume extracts.

 Do you differentiate between feminine and masculine scents?

 I believe that the lighter, more transparent fragrances, like Cologne Bigarade, or Angéliques sous la Pluie, are unisex.
 They are almost asexual, because their main purpose is to make one feel clean.
 In that sense, they are very much part of one’s grooming routine.

-The opposite type of perfume, such as warm Orientals, or Chypres - both very sensual - can be seen as a beautified rendition of the scent of warm skin.
+The opposite type of perfume, such as warm Amber, or Chypres - both very sensual - can be seen as a beautified rendition of the scent of warm skin.
 To me, this also makes them unisex.
 Figurative or floral fragrances (especially those containing white flowers) are considered feminine in the Western world.